iPad Essentials for the Artist & Designer – VideoJan 10, 2023

 2. Apple Pencil

 The Apple Pencil is a game changer for artists and designers.
 The pencil makes drawing a breeze.
 You have so many tools at your pencil tip!
-With the right apps (like the ones listed below), you'll be creating stunning art in no time.
+With the right apps (like the ones listed below), you'll create stunning art quickly.
 Get the Apple Pencil 2.

 You need a screen protector, and I love my Paperlike!
 It creates more friction when drawing, so it feels like paper.
 It also makes less slip and a smooth sound like you're drawing on paper!
 The package also comes with two screen protectors.
 So it's a no-brainer!
 Get your Paperlike screen protector.